ShadrackAdwera/ts-service-desk/README.md

 ## FUTURE IMPLEMENTATION

+- Multi tenancy support.
+- Role Based Access Control.
+- Manual assignment of tickets to agents - create a pool of users who are responsible for this.
 - Ticket Followers - Add more agents to a ticket.
 They should also be able to follow and resolve this ticket.
-- Role Based Access Control.
-- Manual assignment of tickets to agents - create a pool of users who are responsible for this.
 - Bulk assign tickets to agents.
 - Rating system for agents.
 - Add templates for creating and responding to tickets based on the category.
+- Switch NATS streaming server with Apache Kafka for message streaming service.

 ## License